ai-remote-proctoring-solutions

 At a broad level, we recommend live online proctoring for high-stakes exams such as medical certifications, and AI remote proctoring for medium-stakes exams such as pre-employment assessment.
 Suppose you have decided that you want to find a vendor for AI remote proctoring.
 How can you start evaluating solutions?

 Well, it might be surprising, but even within the category of “AI remote proctoring” there can be substantial differences in the functionality provided, and you should therefore closely evaluate your needs and select the vendor that makes the most sense – which is the approach we at ASC have always taken.
+We have also prepared a list of the best online proctoring software platforms for your use.

 How does AI remote proctoring work?